hyperledger/indy-hipe/text/ssi-notation/README.md

 They paste code into slide decks and word processors.
 All of these behaviors militate against a notation that requires complex markup.
 Instead, we want something simple, clean, and universally supported.
 Hence the 7-bit ASCII requirement.
-A future version of this RFC, or an addendum to it, might explain how to map this 7-bit ASCII notation to various schemes that use mathematical symbols and are familiar to experts from other fields.
+A future version of this HIPE, or an addendum to it, might explain how to map this 7-bit ASCII notation to various schemes that use mathematical symbols and are familiar to experts from other fields.